View from window in Mont Saint Michel, France.

 Syllable Divided Books.

 In the 1700s and early 1800s, students were typically taught using a syllabary and a speller, such as Webster’s Blue-Backed Speller.
+This method teaches reading using syllabic phonics.
+Our Webster’s way page explains this method in detail.
 By the time they completed the speller, students could generally read well enough to tackle any text—often their first was the King James Bible.

-These books are useful for both beginner and remedial readers.
+These syllable divided books are useful for both beginner and remedial readers.
 Reprints of Josephine Pollard’s one-syllable books, The Life of Washington and The History of the United States, are available on Amazon.

 For free options, you can download and print several one-syllable books from Google Books.
 One standout is Lives of the Presidents—it’s informative, and you can print sections for one or two presidents at a time.